scmacdon/AWSTracker/Readme.md

 ## Create the main controller class

 Within the **com.aws.securingweb** package, create the controller class named **MainController**.
 This class is responsible for handling the HTTP Requests.
-For example, if a GET operation is made by the view, the **MainController** handles this request and returns a data set that is displayed in the view.
+For example, if a POST operation is made by the view, the **MainController** handles the request and returns a data set that is displayed in the view.
 In this example, the data set is obtained from the MySQL database located in the AWS Cloud.

-**NOTE**: In this application, AJAX request are made to invoke controller methods.
-The syntax of the AJAX request are shown later in this document.
+**NOTE**: In this application, the **XMLHttpRequest** object's **send()** method is used to invoke controller methods.
+The syntax of the this method is shown later in this document.

 #### MainController class